chittaranjanpanda/json-logging/README.md

     use-mdc-logging: true
 ```

-After this we will see   "camel.exchangeId", "camel.contextId", "camel.routeId" , "camel.messageId" in our JSON logs by default.
+After this we will see   "camel.exchangeId", "camel.contextId", "camel.routeId", "camel.breadcrumbId", "camel.messageId" in our JSON logs by default.

 **Step 2: Add our custom header configuration list**